Ronak Ramachandran

 ronakr@utexas.edu | Google Scholar | CV

-I'm a second-year computer science PhD student at the University of Texas at Austin.
+I'm a third-year computer science PhD student at the University of Texas at Austin.
 My main advisor is Scott Aaronson, and my research interests include quantum complexity theory, quantum gravity, and neuroscience.
 I'm also currently being co-advised by Jonathan Pierce and Xuexin Wei for projects using C. elegans to better understand the nervous system.
-I'm affiliated with UT's Theory Group and Quantum Information Center.
+I'm affiliated with UT's Theory Group and Quantum Information Center, and I am supported by an NSF Graduate Research Fellowship.

 Prior Education